Ecodev/gims/docs/content/basics.rst

 .. note::

-    You will be able to complete your :doc:`users account <user>` in a second stage.
+    Upon first login, you will be invited to complete your :doc:`users account
+    <user>`.
+This can be done at any moment by clicking on your name at the top
+    right of the screen.

 .. _ask-permissions: